HenriMichelon/vireo_samples/README.md

   - Depth buffers and depth testing
   - Cubemaps
   - MSAA for color and depth buffers
-  - Slang example for an MVP vertex shader and for a skybox
+  - Slang example for an MVP vertex shader, a skybox and a post-processing effect